nwillc/webgo/README.md

 # To Run WebGo

- 1. Have a docker hub repo set up
+ 1. Have a docker hub repo set up and be logged in
  2. `./bin/deploy.sh -b -r DOCKER_REPO_NAME -v A VERSION`

 # K8s